Xgames123/reltools/README.md

 # reltools
-Collection of tools to make releasing software easier
+Collection of scripts to make releasing software easier.
+Most are for aur packages